Fight Sickness & Stay Healthy with These Indoor Air Quality Tips

-Another email.
-Yes, another email about the sicknesses going around your kids’ school.
-Whooping Cough.
+Another note.
+Yes, another note about the illnesses going around your kids’ school.
+Croup.
 Strep.
 Flu.
 RSV - Respiratory syncytial virus.
 Just seeing the words is enough to send mamas and dadas into a panic.
-The CDC said that RSV leads to an average of 57,527 hospitalizations among kids five and under each year in the USA.
+The CDC reported that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the USA.
 So what can you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or aggravated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and fatigue.
+Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two primary causes of poor indoor air quality:

-- Pollutant sources (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)
+- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

-So all this info – so what?
+So all this information – what does it mean?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, sickness-inducing air?
+How can you make sure you and your little ones aren’t breathing sullied, virus-inducing air?

 Luckily, there are options.